 Gold prices increase by Rs 200 to Rs109,500 per tola

-ISLAMABAD: The price of 24 karat per tola gold increased by Rs 200 and was sold at Rs109,500 on Saturday against its sale at Rs109,300 the previous day, Karachi Sarafa and Jewellers Group reported.
+ISLAMABAD: The price of 24 karat per tola gold decreased by Rs 900 and was sold at Rs108,600 on Tuesday against its sale at Rs109,500 the previous day, Karachi Sarafa and Jewellers Group reported.

 Gold prices increase by Rs 200 to Rs109,500 per tola